Start Annotation

 Business Impact: Safer Platforms And Stronger Trust

-When platforms integrate audio classification guide into content filtering, they benefit from:
+When platforms integrate an audio classification guide into content filtering, they benefit from:

 • Reduced exposure to harmful content